Man Serving Jail Sentence After Taking Plea Deal in Rape Case

-A man who was arrested and charged for rape in Gainesville is not facing sexual battery charges.
+A man who was arrested and charged for rape in Gainesville is no longer facing sexual battery charges.

-In February 2026, prosecutors with the Eighth Judicial Circuit State Attorney’s Office (SAO8) formally filed charges against Matthew Ian Hernandez, 20, for a felony count of aggravated assault with intent to commit a felony and a misdemeanor count of battery, declining to prosecute for sexual battery (rape).
+In February 2026, prosecutors with the Eighth Judicial Circuit State Attorney’s Office (SAO8) formally filed charges against Matthew Ian Hernandez, 20, for a felony count of aggravated assault with intent to commit a felony and a misdemeanor count of battery, filing a disposition of "No Action" on a count of sexual battery (rape).

 The case has been open since Hernandez was arrested in October 2024.
-Prosecutors sat on the case without filing formal charges for well over a year before dropping the rape charge and filing for lesser charges.
+The case was open for over a year with no formal charges before prosecutors filed for lesser charges.

 On October 5, 2024, while enrolled as a student at the University of Central Florida (UCF), Hernandez attended a Theta Chi Fraternity house party in Gainesville at the University of Florida (UF).